AtMan: Understanding Transformer Predictions Through Memory Efficient Attention Manipulation: Appendix

 In Fig.~\ref{fig:complex}b \atman~ highlights multiple heterogenous concepts to answer the counting task.
 Note that here the explanation for the completion ``two'', which actually highlights visually the animals, is found at the token position ``animals'', and not at the position of the predicted token. \atman~returns at the same time explanations to all previous context positions, without additional forward passes (in contrast to gradient-based methods).

 Finally, we ran evaluations on visual reasoning using the GQA dataset~\ref{fig:gqa}.
-Fig.~\ref{fig:complex}c shows an instance of GQA, in which the model is prompted to answer ``Does the man ride a horse?'', while the man in the picture actually rides a bike. \atman~highlights at two different sequence positions of the prompt the respective concepts in the image required to answer the question, once the man, and once the bike.
+Fig.~\ref{fig:complex}c shows an instance of GQA, in which the model is prompted to answer ``Does the man ride a horse?'', while the man in the picture actually rides a bike.
+Note, how in particular the found bike in the image gets a negative attribution to the prompted ``horse''. \atman~highlights at two different sequence positions of the prompt the respective concepts in the image required to answer the question, once the man, and once the bike.
 Fig.~\ref{fig:complex}d.1 and d.2 are the resulting IG explanations when applied to explain the same token positions; somewhat it captures parts of the concept but focuses on noise to the edge.
 Note that many samples of this dataset are rather difficult to answer, it is often not clear on what token position an explanation is supposed to be found.
 In particular, often ambiguous concepts occur multiple times in the image and are further restricted to the correct instances much later in the text description.
 This is, in particular, difficult to grasp for generative decoder models due to the causal masking.
 As the dataset contains annotations for areas as in example Fig.~\ref{fig:complex}c, we ran preliminary quantitative results on 10k randomly chosen instances. \atman~ matches bounding boxes with $mAP$ $52.4$ and $mAR$ $24.3$.
 For IG we obtained $mAP$ $33.3$ and $mAR$ $27.0$.